In the heart of Paris, an institution of note for social sciences and humanities

 Three levels for intervention

-The Foundation aims to stimulate new dynamics for the Humanities and social sciences, both on a local scale with its partners from the the COMUE Université Sorbonne Paris Cité, Sorbonne Alliance and Campus Condorcet, and on a national and international scales with the major players of the social sciences and humanities research.
+The Foundation aims to stimulate new dynamics for the Humanities and social sciences, both on a local scale with its partners from COMUE Université Sorbonne Paris Cité, Sorbonne Alliance and Campus Condorcet, and on a national and international scales with the major players of the social sciences and humanities research.
 The FMSH also supports national research facilities and hosts a wide range of networks and associations dedicated to the social sciences and humanities.

 Local scale: the Foundation is progressively strenghthening its cooperation with the partners of the COMUe, of the Campus Condorcet and of Sorbonne Alliances.

 National scale: the Foundation provides ongoing supports to national research facilities (Huma-Num, Progedo, RnMSH) and to broadcasting platforms (Canal-U, Numédif)